Cxmilla/airspace-hugo/exampleSite/content/english/project/rio-furniture-6.md

 information:
 - label: Name
   info: Adrian Keung
-- label: Favorite Software Languages/Programs
+- label: Favorite Software Language
-  info: Solidworks / Matlab / Python / HTML
+  info: Python and HTML
 - label: Favorite Quote
   info: '"Do things for people not because of who they are or what they do in return,
     but because of who you are." - Harold Kushner'